 Booster against Omicron

-Three extensive new studies from the US Centers for Disease Control and Prevention highlight getting a booster shot to provide the best protection against the Omicron coronavirus variant.
+Three extensive new US Centers for Disease Control and Prevention studies emphasize the importance of getting a booster shot to provide the best protection against the Omicron coronavirus variant.

 This is the first real-life data to examine the effect of boosters against Omicron, which now accounts for more than 99% of coronavirus cases in the United States.
-The studies released Friday raise whether people with just two vaccine doses should still be considered fully vaccinated.
+The studies released Friday raise the question of whether people with just two vaccine doses should still be considered fully vaccinated.

 fully vaccinated